-1. Do not engage in inappropriate boundary invasion behaviors described above or behaviors like them.
-Keep your interactions with students at school and at school related events on a professional level.

-- 2. Refer students who need emotional or other support to appropriately trained staff such as counselors or school psychologists.
+- 1. Do not engage in inappropriate boundary invasion behaviors described above or behaviors like them.
+Keep your interactions with students at school and at school related events on a professional level. - 2.
+Refer students who need emotional or other support to appropriately trained staff such as counselors or school psychologists.
 In small or remote communities, where appropriately trained staff may not be available, consult with District Office leadership for workable alternatives.
-Staff can be caring while maintaining an appropriate level of professional decorum. - 2.
+Staff can be caring while maintaining an appropriate level of professional decorum. - 3.
 Report the Boundary Invasion: If a staff member observes any adult engaging in the behaviors described above with students, or other behaviors which raise concerns, the staff member must: - a.
 WHEN IN DOUBT, REPORT IT OUT!
-Inform your principal or the appropriate person at the District Office at your earliest opportunity.3 Do not wait or mull things over or attempt to determine for yourself whether the behavior you have observed has a plausible, innocent explanation.
+Inform your principal or the appropriate person at the District Office at your earliest opportunity.
+Do not wait or mull things over or attempt to determine for yourself whether the behavior you have observed has a plausible, innocent explanation.
 You may not be aware of or understand the entire situation, and allowing the conduct to continue could be harmful for both the staff member and students. - b.
 DO NOT confront or discuss the matter with the adult. - c.
 Do not inform the person of your concern, unless it is a situation where immediate intervention is necessary to protect a child. - d.
 Maintain confidentiality.
 Failure to do so may impede official investigations, foster untrue rumors, or violate privacy.
-You owe a legal duty of confidentiality to students on matters which a reasonable person would want to remain confidential. - e.
-Follow rules for mandatory reporting of child abuse and/or sexual abuse to law enforcement and/or Office of Children's Services. - f.
-Document who you notified, where and when and what you reported for your own records.
+You owe a legal duty of confidentiality to students on matters which a reasonable person would want to remain confidential.